Deformations of algebras in noncommutative geometry

 \subsection{Formal deformations of algebras}

 Now we define more precisely formal deformations.
-These generalize star products to the case of deforming arbitary associative algebras, and also to the setting where more than one deformation parameter is allowed.
-Generally, we are interested in commutative augmented rings $R \supseteq R_+$ such that $R$ is complete with respect to the $R_+$-adic topology, i.e., such that $R = \lim_{\leftarrow} R/R_+^m$.
-We call such rings \emph{complete augmented} commutative rings.
+These generalize star products to deformations of arbitary associative algebras, and also to the setting where more than one deformation parameter is allowed.
+Still more generally, we are interested in deformations over a base commutative augmented $\bk$-algebra $R \supseteq R_+$ such that $R$ is complete with respect to the $R_+$-adic topology, i.e., such that $R = \lim_{m \to \infty} R/R_+^m$, taking the inverse limit under the system of surjections $\cdots \to R/R_+^m \to R/R_+^{m-1} \to \cdots \to R/R_+ = \bk$.
+We call such rings \emph{complete augmented} commutative $\bk$-algebras.
 We will need the completed tensor product,

 \begin{example} When $R$ is a formal power series ring $R = \bk[\![t_1,\ldots,t_n]\!]$,